polymathLTE/fitness-assistant/README.md

 Since we use OpenAI, you need to provide the API key:

 1. Install `direnv`.
 If you use Ubuntu, run `sudo apt install direnv` and then `direnv hook bash >> ~/.bashrc`.
+2. run `source ~/.bashrc` to setup `.bashrc`
-2. Copy `.envrc_template` into `.envrc` and insert your key there.
+3. Copy `.envrc_template` into `.envrc` and insert your key there.
-3. For OpenAI, it's recommended to create a new project and use a separate key.
+4. For OpenAI, it's recommended to create a new project and use a separate key.
-4. Run `direnv allow` to load the key into your environment.
+5. Run `direnv allow` to load the key into your environment.

 For dependency management, we use pipenv, so you need to install it: